Niolon/XHARPy/docs/source/installation.rst

    conda install -c conda-forge ase=3.22.1 gpaw=21.6.0

-If you also want to try out the atomic form factor calculation in Quantum Espresso, you need to the program.
+If you also want to try out the atomic form factor calculation in Quantum Espresso, you need to install the program.
 You can do this with conda.
 You can also install this separately of course, as long as pw.x and pp.x directly callable.